nicolaskivimaki/Chess-AI/documentation/weekly_reports/week3.md

 ### 5.2

-Added movements for the bishops and kings in the game.
-Worked on improving the logic for their movements and ensuring that they are in line with the basic chess rules.
+Added CI pipeline.
+Also started adding movements for the bishops and kings in the game.

 ### Total hours: 12